AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a program commonly used in online transactions to distinguish between humans and automated programs or bots.
 It poses a challenge and evaluates user response to determine if it's a human or a bot interacting with the site.
 It prevents the user to proceed if the test fails and helps make online transactions secure by keeping bots from posting spam or malicious purposes.

-[!DNL AEM Forms] support CAPTCHA in Adaptive Forms.
+[!DNL AEM Forms] support reCAPTCHA in Adaptive Forms.
 You can use reCAPTCHA service by Google to implement CAPTCHA.

 >[!NOTE]
 >
->* [!DNL AEM Forms] support reCaptcha v2 and enterprise.
+>* [!DNL AEM Forms] support reCaptcha v2 and reCaptcha Enterprise.
 Any other version is not supported.
->* CAPTCHA in Adaptive Forms is not supported in offline mode on [!DNL AEM Forms] app.
+>* reCAPTCHA in Adaptive Forms is not supported in offline mode on [!DNL AEM Forms] app.
 >

 ## Configure reCAPTCHA service by Google {#google-reCAPTCHA}

-Form authors can use the reCAPTCHA service by Google to implement CAPTCHA in Adaptive Forms.
+Form authors can use the reCAPTCHA service by Google to implement reCAPTCHA in Adaptive Forms.
 It offers advance CAPTCHA capabilities to protect your site.
 For more information on how reCAPTCHA works, see [Google reCAPTCHA](https://developers.google.com/recaptcha/). reCAPTCHA service includes [!DNL reCAPTCHA v2] and [!DNL reCAPTCHA Enterprise] which you can integrate into [!DNL AEM Forms].
 Based on your requirement you can configure reCAPTCHA service to enable:

 ![reCAPTCHA](/help/forms/assets/recaptcha_new.png)